Online Counselling vs In-Person: Which Is Right for You?

 Counselling Journey

 Now most people have a real choice between online counselling vs in-person, and many are surprised to find they prefer doing the work from their own home.
-If you are weighing it up, here is an honest look at how they compare, who each suits, and how to make online genuinely work.
+If you are weighing it up, this post gives you an honest look at how the two compare, who each option suits, what an online session actually feels like, and a few simple things that make online genuinely work.

-The worry is usually that online will feel like a lesser version.
-For most people, it is not.
+The worry is almost always the same.
+People assume online will feel like a watered down version of the real thing, a compromise they settle for rather than something they choose.
+For most people, it simply is not.

-What makes counselling work is the relationship, the safety, and the quality of the conversation, and all of those travel perfectly well down a video call.
-Many people settle in faster precisely because they are somewhere they already feel safe, rather than a clinical room they have never been in before.
+What actually makes counselling work is the relationship, the sense of safety, and the quality of the conversation, and all of those travel perfectly well down a video call.
+Many people settle in faster precisely because they are somewhere they already feel safe, rather than a clinical room they have never set foot in before.
+The screen fades into the background and what is left is two people talking honestly.

 Why so many people choose online